giabar/gb-onlyoffice-nextcloud/README.md

     bash set_configuration.sh
     ```

-Now you can enter ownCloud and create a new document.
+Now you can enter Nextcloud and create a new document.
 It will be opened in ONLYOFFICE Document Server.

 ## ONLYOFFICE Document Server editions

-Here we offer you to deploy ownCloud with preconfigured free version of ONLYOFFICE Document Server.
+Here we offer you to deploy Nextcloud with preconfigured free version of ONLYOFFICE Document Server.
 Note that there’re commercial versions of it.

 **ONLYOFFICE Document Server:**